 The Complete Custody Documentation Checklist for Fathers

 Never miss critical custody documentation again.
-This interactive checklist covers everything you need to log — daily, weekly, monthly, and before every hearing — to build an airtight evidence file with DadDox.
+This interactive checklist covers everything you need to log — daily, weekly, monthly, and before every hearing — along with why each item matters and how to make your documentation actually court-ready.

 Why Use a Custody Documentation Checklist?

-Click items below to check them off as you complete them.
-Use this checklist monthly to ensure your custody documentation stays complete, organized, and court-ready.
+This checklist is designed to cover every category of custody documentation your attorney will need, structured into the cadence that makes contemporaneous legal documentation most effective.
+Click items below to check them off as you complete them — and use this guide monthly to ensure your record stays complete, organized, and court-ready.

 Interactive Custody Documentation Checklist